Revised Park Rules adopted in 2014 and acknowledged by Exeter City Council

 2. Complying with the Park’s Site Licence

 Park home owners must not do, or allow to be done, anything to the home or to the pitch which might breach any of the conditions of the park owner’s site licence.
-A copy of the current site licence is displayed on the office notice board.
+A copy of the current site licence is displayed on the office notice board or can be downloaded here.

 3. The Park Home